ncatlab/nlab-content/pages/0/0/7/1/1700/content.md

 ## Galois theory in topos theory {#GaloisInTopos}

-One notices that [classicall Galois theory](#ClassicalGaloisTheory) has an equivalent reformulation in [[topos theory]].
-That puts it into a wider general absztract context and leads to a topos-theoretic general Galois theory.
+One notices that [classical Galois theory](#ClassicalGaloisTheory) has an equivalent reformulation in [[topos theory]].
+That puts it into a wider general abstract context and leads to a topos-theoretic general Galois theory.

 ### Reformulation of classical Galois theory